finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new InstrumentsApi();
-            var identifierType = identifierType_example;  // string | The type of identifier being supplied
+            var identifierType = identifierType_example;  // string | The identifier being supplied e.g. \"Figi\".
-            var identifier = identifier_example;  // string | The identifier of the requested instrument
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date of the query (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the query (optional) var instrumentPropertyKeys = new List<string>(); // List<string> | Optional.
-Keys of the properties to be decorated on to the instrument (optional)
+            var identifier = identifier_example;  // string | The value of the identifier for the requested instrument. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to retrieve the instrument definition.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the instrument definition.
+Defaults to              return the latest version of the instrument definition if not specified. (optional) var instrumentPropertyKeys = new List<string>(); // List<string> | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
+These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\". (optional)

             try
             {
-                // [EARLY ACCESS] Get instrument definition
+                // [EARLY ACCESS] Get instrument
                 Instrument result = apiInstance.GetInstrument(identifierType, identifier, effectiveAt, asAt, instrumentPropertyKeys);
                 Debug.WriteLine(result);
             }